-Cornwall was originally built in 1979 and was expanded in 1989 with the addition of a food court.
+Cornwall Square was originally built in 1979 and was expanded in 1989 with the addition of a food court.
 Management believes that it has been maintained to a high standard given the institutional nature of the previous owners.
 The centre is anchored by a 96,909 square foot Sears store and a 41,058 square foot Loblaws grocery store operating under the "No Frills" banner.
-There are approximately 65 additional retail tenants, including eight food court users.
+There are approximately 58 additional retail tenants, including 6 food court users.
 Key non-anchor tenants include Shoppers Drug Mart, Le Chateau, Stitches, Cleo, Garage Clothing Company, La Senza, TD Canada Trust, Foot Locker, Athletes World, Tip Top Tailors, Urban Trade and Ardene.
-The centre is 98.33% leased including anchor tenants or 96.29% excluding anchor tenants.
+As a result of one new lease entered into since the REIT acquired the property, the centre is 98.68% leased including anchor tenants or 97.07% excluding anchor tenants.
+This is up from 98.33% and 96.29%, respectively, when the REIT acquired the property.
 Reported sales for 2006 for in-line retail tenants (which excludes anchor and food court tenants) were \$419 per square foot.
 Minimum rents for 2006 for in-line retail tenants were \$21.44 per square foot, while overall gross rent per square foot was \$40.97.
 For 2006, the ratio of annual gross rents to annual sales, a common industry metric, was approximately 9.96% for in-line retail tenants.